 Students attending Georgia Southern University who are children of faculty or staff members may park vehicles only in student lots.
 Lost or stolen Faculty and Staff hang tags must be reported to Parking & Transportation immediately.
 A replacement fee of $10 may apply.

-Appeals must be made to the Parking & Transportation Office within five (5) business days after ticketing.
-After five (5) business days, the right to appeal is forfeited.
+Appeals must be made to the Parking & Transportation Office within seven (7) calendar days after ticketing.
+After seven (7) calendar days, the right to appeal is forfeited.

 If appeals are not granted by Parking & Transportation, they may be submitted to the Parking & Transportation Appeals Committee.
 The Committee’s findings are final.
 When an appeal is denied, the citation to which it pertains becomes due and payable.